 Why do they need it:

-Biggest risk: The confusion of customers resulting from the contradictory business information.
+Biggest risk: Customer confusion resulting from contradictory business information.

 Why do they need it: